-- Data can be analog or digital. - Analog data are continuous and take continuous values. - Digital data have discrete states and take discrete values.
+- Data can be analog or digital. - Analog data refers to information that is continuous; Analog data take on continuous values. - Digital data refers to information that has discrete states.
+Digital data take on discrete values.

 Analog and Digital Signals

 - Signals can be analog or digital. - Analog signals can have an infinite number of values in a range. - Digital signals can have only a limited number of values.